Camp Westwind – Packing

 - Kites, beach toys, playing cards, games, crafts, musical instruments, etc.

-** There are no laundry facilities.
+** There are no laundry facilities, so pack extra clothes if needed!

 Be sure to check the weather forecast for the weekend a couple days before departure to adjust your packing plans.
 Weather for Lincoln City, Oregon will pretty accurately apply to Camp Westwind.
 Rain is never a surprise, so it is wise to be prepared.
 Nights are cool and days can be sunny, so be ready!